 - Prepare a strategic master plan for future development of the Exit 15 area.
-This plan should include goals, objectives and recommendations or "guiding principles" for future master plans dealing with specific areas.
-Some important components could include mixed development, pedestrian improvements, shared access and parking, and infill development.
-The plan should also establish an action plan that would include specific studies and initiatives. - Conduct a Corridor Study for Route 50 that addresses function, character and viability. - Continue to focus commercial growth in this area to take advantage of its location and services.
-This will help to protect other areas from undesirable development and continue to support the tax base. - Consider adopting architectural and development standards or guidelines and reconsider the types of uses for this area to eliminate the future development of undesirable uses. - Stress quality as well as quantity of green space and reduce the required size of parking areas. - Work towards developing safer pedestrian improvements and facilities, as appropriate, such as a crosswalk on Route 50 closer to exit 15 and connections to existing and future trail systems. - Encourage mixed uses, particularly for infill development. - Consider preparing a master plan for mixed-use development in the area of Old Gick and Perry Roads. - Evaluate existing signage regulations and work with potential developers to allow for proper signage design and placement.
+This plan should include goals-and-objectives and recommendations or "guiding principles" for future master plans dealing with specific areas.
+Some important considerations-components could raised during the preparation of this comprehensive plan-include mixed development, pedestrian improvements, shared access and parking, and infill development-with less or no sprawl and strip development.
+The plan should also establish an action plan that would include specific studies and initiatives. - Treat the Route 50 corridor as a gateway to the Town, which should provide a welcoming experience that portrays the high quality of life in the community. - Consider the extension of the boulevard theme in Saratoga Springs.

+- Conduct a Corridor Study for Route 50 that addresses function, character and viability. - Continue to focus commercial growth in this area develop at high densities to take advantage of its location and services.
+This will help and to protect other areas from undesirable development and continue to support the tax base. - Consider adopting architectural and development standards or guidelines and reconsider the types of uses for this area to eliminate the future development of undesirable uses. - Stress quality as well as quantity of green space and reduce the required size of parking areas. - Work towards developing safer pedestrian improvements and facilities, as appropriate, such as a crosswalk on Route 50 closer to exit 15 and connections to existing and future trail systems. - Encourage mixed uses, particularly for infill development. - Consider preparing a master plan for a mixed-use development in the area of Old Gick and Perry Roads. - Evaluate existing signage regulations and work with potential developers to allow for proper signage design and placement.